Padmavati-123/Detective-s-Web/README.md

 Where clues are simple but outcomes complex.
 A man of reason, logic, and flair,
 His secret awaits — are you sharp enough to dare?"

+The path leads to the master of deduction, followed by three steady steps..!!